- 1 Purpose

 - other bodies (in line with regulatory requirements).

-- The USQ HREC Chair will report on any suspension/revocation of Human Research ethical approval to the USQ HREC, at the next scheduled meeting.
+- The UniSQ HREC Chair will report on any suspension/revocation of Human Research ethical approval to the UniSQ HREC, at the next scheduled meeting.

 4.9 Applications from external researchers